ezzatron/mysql-ad-hoc/README.md

 [![The most recent stable version is 0.1.0][version-image]][Semantic versioning]

+## Installation

+- Ensure the [required dependencies] are installed.
+- Download [mysqld-ad-hoc] and [mysql-ad-hoc], put them in the PATH, and make executable.

 ## Purpose

 *MySQL ad hoc* is a command line tool for creating short lifespan [MySQL]